scriptingstudio/msomtu/README.md

 ## Notes
 * ***Safe scripting*** technique — "Foolproof" or "Harmless Run".
 Default running mode is view.
 You cannot change or harm your system without switch `-run`.
 Parameter `-cache` does not depend on `-run`.
-* As MSO is installed with root on `/Applications` directory you have to run this script with `sudo` to make changes.
+* As MSO is installed with root on the `/Applications` directory you have to run this script with `sudo` to make changes.
 * As application font structure has been changed since MSO version 15.17 font deletion only works with 15.17 or later.
+Microsoft separated font sets for some reasons.
+Essential fonts to the MSO apps are in the `Fonts` folder within each app.
+The rest are the `DFonts` folder.
 * File operations are case insensitive.
-* If you remove fonts, remove font lists as well. `DFonts` folder and font lists are safe to remove.
+* If you remove fonts, remove font lists as well.
+The `DFonts` folder and font lists are safe to remove.
 Some of the fonts you may find useful, save them before deletion.
-* **Caution**: do not remove fonts from `Fonts` folder!
+* **Caution**: do not remove fonts from the `Fonts` folder!
 These are minimum needed for MSO applications to work.
 * Apply thinning after every MSO update.
-* Default settings for `-lang` and `-proof` parameters: *english* and *russian*.
+* Default settings for the `-lang` and `-proof` parameters: *english* and *russian*.
 It depends on your system locale and common sense: for MSO integrity it is better to leave english.
 You can change any default settings in code for your needs.

 ## Usage